NewsonUpreti/My-neovim-config/README.md

 ## Whats neovim?

 Neovim is a extensible CLI based code editor, the child of Vim built with lua programming language.
 Vi is the grandfather of neovim.
+Learn more [here](https://neovim.io/)

 ## How does it work?